Phratry: Origins and etymology

+Archaic period

 What little we do know about phratries from before the 5th century BCE is drawn primarily from Homer and from Draco's law of homicide, which probably dates to about 620 BCE.
 Homer mentions phratries numerous times in his works, although never in any detail.
 However, their casual mention heavily implies that they were well-established by Homer's time.
 Draco's law of homicide, from Athens, details who can pardon a murderer.
 First, the immediate family of the murderer's victim has the right to pardon the murderer.
 If there is no immediate family, the power then passes to the extended family.
 If the victim also has no extended family, then the power to pardon the murderer passes to members of the victim's phratry.
 Since there is no further instruction on what happens if the victim was not in a phratry, scholars have generally interpreted this as meaning that, as early as the 7th century BCE, all Athenian citizens were members of a phratry.
 Draco's law of homicide also states that the ten most aristocratic of the phratry members would be the ones to make the decision, implying that, at this early stage in Athenian history, the phratries were dominated by the aristocratic class.
 This would reflect the aristocratic dominance of the broader city-state at this time.

 Cleisthenes undertook a major reorganization of Athenian institutions in 508 BCE.
 In general, he made Athens more democratic and less aristocratic.
 It is known that he reorganized and reconstituted the phylai and created the demes, two other groups to which all Athenian citizens belonged.
 Whether or not he reformed the phratries is unknown.
 One leading scholar in the field, S.D.
 Lambert, speculates that the phratries were not involved in the military or political life or responsibilities of citizenship and that Cleisthenes only reorganized institutions in those areas.
 He further speculates that any change that did occur in the phratries was a reaction to the reorganization of other Athenian institutions rather than a reform undertaken directly by Cleisthenes.